OCP Group: OCP Africa

 Founded as a wholly owned subsidiary of OCP S.A. in 2016, the company acts as a distributor for OCP products as well as operating facilities for fertilizer production.
 This capacity is being expanded rapidly following a large-scale investment program.
 OCP Group sees Africa as a major market for growth due to its unexploited potential due to the comparatively low use of fertilizers, which is reflected in lower than average per hectare crop yields.
 Support provided includes training programs and soil analysis that seeks to help farmers make the most of their land.
 OCP Africa operates in 16 African nations and has 12 subsidiary companies.
 OCP's largest African operation outside of Morocco, in Ethiopia, is set to expand significantly on the completion of a new fertilizer blending unit that will increase supply of customized fertilizer.

-Major Subsidiaries and Joint Ventures
+Major subsidiaries and joint ventures

 JESA

 In 2010, OCP Group entered in to a joint venture with Jacobs Engineering Group Inc., one of the world's largest providers of technical, professional, and construction services.
 The new company was named Jacobs Engineering SA (JESA).

 Prayon

 Prayon Technologies is a joint venture between OCP Group and the Wallonia Regional Investment Company.
-The original company was founded in 1882 in Belgium as the Société Anonyme Métallurgique de Prayon, a Zinc producer.
+The original company was founded in 1882, in Belgium as the Société Anonyme Métallurgique de Prayon, a Zinc producer.
 In 1996, OCP bought half of the shares.
 The company specializes in chemical R&D, finding and developing compounds and developing their use cases.
 The company, through OCP's expertise is recognized as a leader in phosphate creativity.